StEvUgnIn/StEvUgnIn/README.md

 # Hi there 👋

-✅ I am startup founder.
+✅ I am a startup founder.

 ✅ I am available for short missions, part time positions and season internships.